Italy's Letta faces early squeeze over anti-austerity drive

-Letta, who took his message to Berlin on Tuesday, is due to meet French President Francois Hollande later on Wednesday where he can expect a favorable hearing for his calls for Europe to start focusing on economic growth as well as budget rigor.
+Letta, who took his message to Berlin on Tuesday, is due to meet French President Francois Hollande later on Wednesday where he can expect a favourable hearing for his calls for Europe to start focusing on economic growth as well as budget rigour.

 German Chancellor Angela Merkel struck a conciliatory tone in Berlin but gave no sign that she was willing to change her government’s tough approach to the heavily-indebted countries of southern Europe, insisting there was no contradiction between growth and fiscal consolidation.